 Let me preface this by saying that not all sellers are on these sites are bad.
 Just be wary when making a purchase from an unknown vendor.

 One of the main problems is that feedback on these sites doesn’t tell you the complete story.
 Positive reviews are usually attributed to the quickness and safe arrival of your seeds.

 By the time your plants produce fruit, a few months have passed and it’s too late to file a claim if the item is not as described.
 And scorned customers may not always have the ability to update their comments once they realized what’s happened.

 So what do you do?

 Read The Item Description Carefully To Understand What You’re Getting

 - Does the seller personally grow and harvest the peppers, or does this person buy and resell the seeds?
 (The pictures in the ad may be taken from other businesses or digital image libraries.)

 - Are the seeds heirloom, hybrid or open pollinated?
-(You can find out more here.)
+(You can find out more about what this all means here.)

 - Does the seller do a germination test before selling seeds?